-- Personally,… with a repentant heart and a purpose of amendment, confess your sins directly to God wherever you are (sooner is always better than later).
+- Personally,… with a repentant heart and a firm purpose of amendment, confess your sins directly to God wherever you are (sooner is always better than later).

 - In Community,… (together with others),… quietly confess your sins to God at Mass during the General Confession Prayer (the Penitential Rite), prior to Communion.